ShenMian/sokoban-rs/docs/solver.md

 ## Visualization

-Supports visualization of the automatic solution process.
+Supports visualizing the automatic solution process.
 This feature can be used to intuitively view the working status of the solver.

 - Displays the optimal state obtained by the current solver.
 - Display the lower bound as a heat map.